leonvanbokhorst/friction-reasoning/docs/pushback_ai/05_finetuning.md

 ## Next Phase Preview

 Phase 06 wraps the journey: merging adapters into full GGUF builds, quantizing for edge devices, and publishing the final Pushback-AI model to both Hugging Face and Ollama.
+Dive into `06_deployment.md` next.